nwutils/nwjs-packager/README.md

 ### packageOptions

 This object contains nwjs-packager specific settings.
+Outputs can be specified for an OS (eg `win`) which will affect both the x32 and x64 outputs, or for a specific platform (eg `win64`).

 The possible values with their default values are listed:

 ```node
 const packageOptions = {